DevSkillsHQ/transaction-management-fullstack-level-1/README.md

 ## Submitting your solution for review

-To submit your solution, ensure the following:

-1. Do your best to make the provided E2E tests pass.
-2. Keep server data in memory.
-3. Push your code to the `implementation` branch.
+1. Create a new `implementation` branch on this repository and push your code there.
-4. Create a new pull request **without merging it**.
+2. Create a new pull request from `implementation` **without merging it**.
 5. Document the tech decisions you've made by creating a new review on your PR ([see how](https://www.loom.com/share/94ae305e7fbf45d592099ac9f40d4274)).
 6. Await further instructions from the hiring team.

 ## Time estimate

-Between **1-3 hours** + the time to set up the project/environment (go with one of the provided project starters to move quickly).
+Between **1-3 hours** + the time to set up the project/environment (we suggest you to import one of the provided project starters to save time).

 However, there is no countdown.
 The estimate is for you to plan your time.